OSAA Rankings Frequently Asked Questions

 What is the RPI formula?

 A team's RPI is calculated using a basic formula which includes two weighted variables.
 The first variable is a team's Weighted Winning Percentage (WWP) which is multiplied by 35%.
+Wins and potentials are weighted depending on the contest location.
 The second variable is the team's Opponents' Winning Percentage (OWP) which is weighted at 65%.
 This is commonly referred to as the team's strength of schedule.
-Factors included are wins, losses, ties, and location of the contest (home, neutral, or away).
+Factors included are wins, losses, ties, and the location of the contest (home, neutral, or away).
 Score differential, coaches/media polls, and rewards/penalties for playing teams outside one's classification are not a part of the OSAA's RPI system.

 Are all contests included in the RPI rankings?

-Wins, losses, and ties are included for all team sports, including Endowment Contests, contests versus independent status teams, and forfeits.
+Wins, losses, and ties are included for all team sports including: endowment contests, contests versus independent status teams, and forfeits.
 Volleyball pool play matches from tournaments are not included.
-Cross level contests (i.e. varsity versus sub-varsity teams,) contests versus alumni teams, jamborees, and cancellations are not included.
+Cross level contests (i.e. varsity versus sub-varsity), contests versus alumni teams, jamborees, and cancellations are not included.
 1A football games played against teams with different classifications are also excluded.
+6-man football contests are also not ranked.

 How are forfeits counted in the RPI rankings?